-So, you added a digital tobacco cessation program for your employees or members.
+So, you added a digital quit-smoking program for your employees or members.
 Now what?

 If you’ve offered other wellness programs, you know providing programs is the easy part.
 The challenge lies in engaging people to act.
 By offering a digital program, you’re one step closer to increased engagement.

 A recent Willis Towers Watson study shows programs that promote the use of new technologies are strongly linked to more positive attitudes about a company’s wellbeing efforts and to health engagement.

 Another critical (yet often forgotten) linchpin to boosting engagement is making sure the right people see the right message about the program at the right time.
 To achieve this, it requires an effective, consistent promotional plan.